-The Boards of Trustees of LGH and Ochsner have approved a Shared Mission Agreement (or definitive agreement) that will be signed on April 1 for LGH to merge with Ochsner.
+The Boards of Trustees of LGH and Ochsner have approved a Shared Mission Agreement (or definitive agreement) for LGH to merge with Ochsner.
 This important next milestone comes after the organizations announced the signing of a Letter of Intent (LOI) last fall.
 Our combined organization will be the largest and most comprehensive healthcare provider in the Gulf South, allowing us to improve access to high quality healthcare across the region, and LGH will anchor services as the regional hub in southwest Louisiana.

 Combining our resources will mean better healthcare available here locally and a significant impact on our local economy.
 A merger with Ochsner only strengthens LGH so that we can continue to ensure access to local, quality care for generations to come.